Classic Cars, Movies, Music, and Other Stuff ...

 YouTube / Nostalgies 60′-70′-80′

-I hardly know French, but this is a classic, and knowing the translation helps.
+I just about understand some French, but this is a classic, and knowing the translation helps.
 But you don’t even need the translation.
 The voice, and emotions she puts into the song is truly magical.
 What a wonderful talent!
 I am too late to appreciate her in her heyday, but better late than never as they say.
-Nana Mouskouri: another of Greece’s many gifts to the world!
+Astounding musical career, accolades, popularity around the world, and even some politics have been the hallmarks of Nana Moouskouri.
+Nana Mouskouri is definitely another of Greece’s many gifts to the world!

 And now to Julie Felix.

 When Julie Felix’s show would come on, it was almost like a fresh breeze.
 Running through the countryside, she would glide among nature, passing brooks, eventually ending up in the studio.
 I was too young then to understand this was in keeping with her folksy, poetical genre of music with a longing for returning to a simpler life.
-Unlike, Nana Mouskouri, Julie Felix sounded relatively simpler and easier for me to understand.
+Unlike, Nana Mouskouri, Julie Felix was relatively easier for me to understand.
 Of course I mean the wordings, but not the deeper meaning behind them.
-The one that I remember most was used in the intro and quite straightforward.
+The one that I identify her with most was used in the intro and quite straightforward.

 And that would be “This World Goes Round.”
 This clip may just be the part of the exact intro to her show.